- Course Fee: Eur395

-This programme is designed for anyone interested in the psychology of crime and learning more about the use of psychology in crime, its detection and prevention.
+This Criminal Psychology Course is designed for anyone interested in the psychology of crime and learning more about the use of psychology in crime, its detection and prevention.
 The course will enable learners to (1) recognise how different research methods can help us research criminal behaviours, (2) understand how psychology can help us to understand why some people turn to crime, (3) appreciate how criminal psychology can be useful to criminal investigations, (4) understand how criminal psychology can be useful in prosecutions, and (5) recognise how criminal psychology can be help convicted criminals.

 Your Tutor will support you throughout the duration of the course.
 You complete the course by undertaking activities and assignments.
 Our student support team are also available for any other queries that you may have whilst completing your course.
 You can be assured that support is available for your course, so there is no need to struggle or feel isolated during your studies.